vsrana-ai/Towards-Empathetic-AI/README.md

-## AnnoMI-STaR: An Expert Annotated Dataset and Evaluation

-### MITI-Guided and MISC-centric Evaluation of Large Language Models for Motivational Interviewing
+## MITI-Guided and MISC-centric Evaluation of Large Language Models for Motivational Interviewing

 ### Dataset
 This repository contains the following files: